scshitole/k8s/README.md

 # k8s Bootstrapping clusters with kubeadm
-This repository simplifys some of the k8s cluster configuration it uses kubeadm
+This repository simplifys some of the k8s cluster configuration it uses kubeadm This will deploy one k8s master and 2 nodes, you can increase the nodes just by incrementing the count value.
+It uses t2.medium for all the nodes

 ```
 git clone https://github.com/scshitole/k8s.git